harum/design-pattern/notes/design-principles.md

 -  Depend upon abstraction.
 Do not depend upon concrete classes (Dependency Inversion Principle)
 -  Principle of Least Knowledge: talk only to your immediate friends
+-  Don't call us, we will call you. (superclass is running the show, so let them call you subclass method when they are needed)

 ## The power of a shared pattern vocabulary
 -  Shared pattern vocabularies are POWERFUL.